The way I figure it, there are three types of people when it comes to asking for directions:

 Simply put, there’s nothing to engage them.

 Professional promoters struggle with this puzzle, too.
 Trailing behind content quality, marketers rank engagement as their second greatest struggle with establishing credibility for a brand or business and building trust.
+Online course creators like Reuven Lerner echo this sentiment, saying that the value of engagement can't be understated, though the mark is easy to miss.

 She recommends using interactive content, explaining: “One of the great inventions of the 21st post dot com bust were [sic] marketing technologies that could gather customer information, behaviors and insights in the easiest ways possible.”